 Jack

-a 55 zone.
+in a 55 zone.
 Fourth time in as many months.
-How could a guy get
+How could a

 When

-partially.
-Let the cop worry about the potential traffic
+but only partially.
+Let the cop worry about the

-hazard.
-Maybe some other car will tweak his backside
+potential traffic hazard.
+Maybe some other car will

 Bob?